SRD: Reinforcement-Learned Semantic Perturbation for Backdoor Defense in VLMs: Method

 \subsection{Backdoor Attack Vulnerability}

 To investigate the behavioral anomalies introduced by backdoor attacks, we identify two critical vulnerabilities through empirical analysis of adversarial examples: (1) the model exhibits abnormally high attention concentrated on specific regions of the input image, and (2) the generated sentences often suffer from semantic drift and reduced fluency.
-To systematically validate these findings, we incorporate visual and quantitative analyses into our methodology.

-\textbf{Visual attention analysis}.
-We employ gradient-based attention visualization techniques (e.g., Grad-CAM~\cite{selvaraju2017grad}) to generate heatmaps that reveal the model's focus during inference.
+\textbf{Visual Attention Analysis}.
+We employ Grad-CAM~\cite{selvaraju2017grad}, a gradient-based attention visualization technique, to generate heatmaps that reveal the regions the model focuses on during inference.
+Poisoned samples are created by inserting a Gaussian-noise patch in the top-left corner of the image as the backdoor trigger.
+Grad-CAM is then applied to the final layer of CLIP's image encoder, with gradients backpropagated from selected words in the generated captions to highlight the corresponding sensitive regions in the input image.
 As shown in Figure~\ref{fig1}, the model disproportionately attends to regions containing the trigger, even when these regions are semantically irrelevant to the primary image content.
 This supports our hypothesis that the trigger acts as an implicit control signal hijacking the model’s attention.

-\textbf{Semantic fidelity analysis}.
-To quantify the impact of backdoor attacks on caption quality, we evaluate using both standard and proposed metrics.
-We adopt BLEU-4 and CIDEr, which measure n-gram overlap and consensus with reference captions.
-However, as shown in Table~\ref{SFS}, these metrics often fail to detect subtle semantic shifts caused by attacks like VLOOD, where outputs remain structurally similar but degrade in meaning and fluency.
-To address this, we introduce the Semantic Fidelity Score (SFS), which combines Semantic Consistency (SC) and Linguistic Fluency (LF).
-SC evaluates how well the caption aligns with the image content, while LF measures the naturalness and grammaticality of the sentence.
-We generate clean reference captions using a non-backdoored model to serve as a comparison baseline.
-The next subsection details the definitions and formulation of SFS.
+\textbf{Semantic Fidelity Analysis}.
+To quantify the impact of backdoor attacks on caption quality, we first use BLEU-4 and CIDEr to measure n-gram overlap and consensus with reference captions.
+However, as shown in Figure~\ref{SFS}, these metrics often fail to capture subtle semantic shifts caused by attacks such as VLOOD, where the generated outputs remain structurally similar to the references but degrade in meaning and fluency.
+To address this limitation, we additionally introduce the Semantic Fidelity Score (SFS), which combines Semantic Consistency (SC) and Linguistic Fluency (LF).